garbagetown/guideline/source_en/ArchitectureInDetail/Ajax.rst

      - | Description
    * - 1.
      - | org.springframework.http.converter.json.
-       | MappingJacksonHttpMessageConverter
+       | MappingJackson2HttpMessageConverter
      - | JSON
      - | ``HttpMessageConverter`` to handle JSON as request body or response body.
-       | `Jackson 1.x <http://jackson.codehaus.org/>`_ system is included in the blank project.
+       | `Jackson <http://jackson.codehaus.org/>`_ system is included in the blank project.
 Hence, it can be used in its default state.
    * - 2.
      - | org.springframework.http.converter.xml.
        | Jaxb2RootElementHttpMessageConverter